surya1701/RL-PointNav-project/index.md

 ### 🔹 Proximal Policy Optimization (PPO)

 **Description:**
-An actor-critic RL algorithm that updates policy and value networks based on clipped surrogate objectives and advantage estimation.
+An actor-critic reinforcement learning algorithm that optimizes a clipped surrogate objective using advantage-weighted updates.
+PPO is widely used in visually-rich and partially observable tasks due to its stability and sample efficiency.

 **Architecture:**
-- Input: Resized frame (same as DQN)
+- **Input:** Resized agent-view frame (RGB or RGB+Depth)
-- Shared CNN encoder →
+- **Encoder:** CNN for spatial feature extraction
+- **Memory Module:** LSTM added after CNN to preserve temporal context across steps
+- **Outputs:**
-  - Actor head: probability distribution over actions
+  - **Actor head:** Probability distribution over discrete actions
-  - Critic head: value estimate of current state
+  - **Critic head:** Value estimate for the current observation

+**Why LSTM was Added:**
+PointNav tasks in RoboTHOR are **partially observable** — the agent doesn’t have access to a full map and must rely on previous frames to:
+- Recall where it came from
+- Avoid redundant actions like spinning in place
+- Better understand how actions influence the environment over time

+The **LSTM helps capture this temporal continuity**, giving the policy memory across steps.

 **Training Details:**
-- On-policy updates with generalized advantage estimation (GAE)
+- On-policy rollouts using **Generalized Advantage Estimation (GAE)**
-- Clipped objective to limit large policy shifts
+- **Clipped PPO objective** to prevent unstable policy updates
-- Encourages exploration through entropy regularization
+- **Entropy regularization** encourages exploration

-**Strengths:**
-- More stable training compared to DQN
-- Handles longer rollouts and dense rewards well
+- LSTM hidden states are reset at the beginning of each episode and updated through each step

+**Observations:**
+- Reduces action loops and wandering behavior
+- Increased computational overhead
+- Needs proper hidden state handling
+- Leads to smoother, more purposeful navigation policies

 **Visual Aid:**
-📊 *[Placeholder: PPO vs DQN reward plot]*
+📊 *[Placeholder: PPO (with LSTM) vs DQN reward plot]*
-🎥 *[Placeholder: PPO video sample]*
+🎥 *[Placeholder: PPO with LSTM video sample]*

 ---